StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/ui-configuration.md

 ### Configuration parameters

 **Hide Empty Case button**
   : *disabled* by default.
-When enabled, users from the current Organisation cannot create **empty** cases
+When enabled, users from the current Organisation cannot create **empty** *Cases* and will have to chose between create a *Case* using a template or from an archive

 <figure markdown>
   ![Disable Empty Case](./images/organisation-ui-configuration-2.png){ width="450" }